melanore/TestApp/README.md

 ### Unit test

 Unit testing and % of sln test coverage doesn't guarantee good bullet proof tested project.
 If you have business rules to enforce - better way IMO is to enforce given rules by compiler and language itself.
 This is where F# shines in .NET - it will provide much more strongly typing with rules encoded into types used in code.
-Rule engines written in strongly type functional language + DDD provide, and property based testing provide much safer codebase. https://fsharpforfunandprofit.com/posts/property-based-testing/
+Rule engines written in strongly typed functional language + DDD and property based testing provide much safer codebase then unit testing of object oriented architecture. https://fsharpforfunandprofit.com/posts/property-based-testing/

 Also, integration tests with test data, that reflects real test case input, covering solution artefacts are giving much more benefits then mocking.
 Typically, I would go for parallel integration tests around web layer, with json|xml test data files, and database snapshots for fast test setup/cleanup.
 - https://blog.johnnyreilly.com/2016/09/integration-tests-with-sql-server.html